andyL89/volunteer_tracker/README.md

 * * *

 ## Description
 This is an application for creating community volunteer projects.
-Users can create, update, and delete projects as they please.
-Users can also add, update, remove volunteers from a project.
+Users can create, update, and delete projects as they please, and can also add, update, and remove volunteers from a project.
 * * *

 ## Technologies used